openziti-terraform-modules/terraform-lke-ziti/README.md

     ```

 1. Visit the console: https://console.my-ziti-cluster.example.com
 1. Check the certificate.
-If it's from "(STAGING) Let's Encrypt" then everything is working.
+If it's from "(STAGING) Let's Encrypt" then the certificate issuer is working.
 If not, it's probably DNS.

     ```bash
     openssl s_client -connect ziti.my-ziti-cluster.example.com:443 </dev/null 2>/dev/null \